- Why are third-party cookies dying?

 Product and warranty registrations have quickly become the most efficient way of collecting first-party data, especially for consumer brands selling online.

-Companies are moving away from using third-party data, and rightly so, want to more about ways of collecting first-party data?
+Companies are moving away from using third-party data, and rightly so.

 How does product registration work to get you first-party data?